 - Invisible to your clients.

-- Applicable to small to midsize businesses.
+- Applicable to small and midsize companies.

 There are two primary disadvantages of the supplier financing program: